Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Viral gastroenteritis is often called “stomach flu.”
 But it is not really related to the flu or influenza.
 It is irritation of the stomach and intestines due to infection with a virus.
 Most children with viral gastroenteritis get better in a few days without a doctor’s treatment.
 Because a child with gastroenteritis may have trouble keeping fluids down, he or she is at risk for dehydration and should be watched closely.

 Symptoms of gastroenteritis include diarrhea (loose, watery stools) sometimes with nausea and vomiting.
 The child may have cramps or pain in the stomach area.
 A fever or headache may also be present.
 Symptoms usually last for about 2 days, but may take as long as 7 days to go away.

 Viral gastroenteritis is highly contagious.
 The viruses that cause the infection are often passed from person to person by unwashed hands.
 Children can get the viruses from food, eating utensils, or toys.
 People who have had the infection can be contagious even after they feel better.
 And some people are infected but never have symptoms.
 Because of this, outbreaks of gastroenteritis are common in childcare and other group settings.

 Most cases of viral gastroenteritis get better without treatment.
 (Antibiotics are NOT helpful against viral infections.)
 The goal of treatment is to make the child comfortable and to prevent dehydration.
 These tips can help:

 Be sure the child gets plenty of rest.

 To prevent dehydration:

-Give your child plenty of liquids such as water or broth.
-You can also give your child an oral rehydyration solution such as Pedialyte, which you can buy at the grocery store or drugstore.
-Ask your child's doctor which types of solutions are best for your child.
+Give your child plenty of liquids such as water, fluids with electrolytes, or diluted juice.
+You can also give your child an oral rehydration solution, which you can buy at the grocery store or drugstore.
+Ask your child's health care provider which types of solutions are best for your child.
 Have your child take small sips of fluid at first to avoid nausea.
 Don’t dilute juice or give other drinks with sugar in them (such as sports drinks) as this may worsen the diarrhea.